kitsudaiki/SakuraTree-Documentation/source/syntax/blossoms-and-blossom-groups.rst

 Blossoms and Blossom-Groups
 ---------------------------

 Because the tool *SakuraTree* is a reference for trees with cherry blossoms, the core objects of this automation tool are called blossoms.
-They are a predefined set, which can be called within the tree-files.
+They are a predefined set, which can be called within the sakura-files.
 They process the desired tasks and are filled with values via item assignments.
 Most of them consist of a blossom-group, which contains one ore more blossoms:

 **Example**